infopark/scrivito_elastic_slider_widget/README.md

-# Scrivito Elastic Slider
+# ScrivitoElasticSlider

-A Scrivito widget to add a fullscreen slider depending on bootstrap.
+A Scrivito widget for adding a fullscreen slider based on Bootstrap.

 ## Prerequisites

-This widget requires bootstrap 3.
+This widget requires Bootstrap 3.

 ## Installation